NKryst/Mathematical_Modeling/README.md

 # Mathematical_Modeling
 This is a repository for storing my thoughts on mathematical modeling

-The packages we are using here are the usual ones :
+The libraries we are using here are the usual ones :
 * Numpy
 * Pandas
-* Matplot
+* Matplotlib

 ## Theories will be covered